react-declarative/react-declarative/NOTES.md

     The `react-declarative` includes everything you need to build a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app).
 Avoid [R&D](https://en.wikipedia.org/wiki/Research_and_development), it cost a lot.
 Use build-in components.
 If not good enough for a first look then overthink the layout, not a code

-## Reduce algoritm difficullty when working with oriented graphs
+## Reduce algoritm difficulty when working with oriented graphs

 > The real useful note for working with oriented graphs